INSIGHT

 However, this space is moving quickly; and while speed is often a virtue, other factors must be taken into consideration as well.

-• Going directly to consumers will generate, and provide access to, data that may have not been previously available through traditional distribution methods.
-Does your organization’s data strategy position you to turn this unstructured information into actionable insight?
+Going directly to consumers will generate, and provide access to, data that may have not been previously available through traditional distribution methods.
+However, unstructured information doesn't automatically translate to competitive advantage.
+Organizations need strategies that transform patient interaction data into actionable insights while ensuring both patients and physicians receive updated, accurate information throughout the care journey.

-• Given the relative novelty of DTC models in the industry and the personalized engagement that can be achieved through them, regulatory scrutiny is a high likelihood.
-How will your organization ensure compliance and safeguard operational integrity?
+Given the relative novelty of DTC models in the industry and the personalized engagement that can be achieved through them, regulatory scrutiny is a high likelihood.
+Maintaining compliance while safeguarding operational integrity requires proactive strategies that embed privacy and data security into platform design from the outset—not as afterthoughts.

 Read More